rroethof/roethof.net/content/2025/02/taming-the-beast-my-arch-linux-install-for-a-clean-mean-and-secure-work-machine/index.md

 ## Services and Boot Loader

-OK, we're just about done in the archiso, we just need to enable some services, and install our bootloader:
+OK, we're just about done in the archiso, we just need to enable some services and install our bootloader:
 ```
 systemctl --root /mnt enable systemd-resolved systemd-timesyncd NetworkManager
 systemctl --root /mnt mask systemd-networkd